-Academic Warning: A student is placed on academic warning when their cumulative GPA falls below a 2.0 for the first time.
-Students are unable to register for additional courses until they have completed a mandatory online college success workshop.
+Academic Warning: A student is placed on academic warning when their cumulative GPA falls below 2.0 for the first time.
+Students are unable to register for additional courses until they have completed a mandatory online college success workshop through Canvas.

 Academic Probation 1: A student is placed on Academic Probation 1 when their cumulative GPA falls below 2.0 in two consecutive terms.
-The student must attend an in-person workshop to create an academic success plan for their next semester of enrollment.
+The student must complete an online workshop through Canvas.
 The student is also required to enroll for classes with an academic counselor after completion of the workshop and is limited to a maximum of 13 credit hours.

 Academic Probation 2: A student is placed on Academic Probation 2 when their cumulative GPA remains below a 2.0 for a third consecutive term.
 The student must complete an online workshop through Canvas.
 The student is also required to enroll for classes with an academic counselor after completion of the workshop and is limited to a maximum of 13 credit hours.

 Academic Suspension: A student is placed on Academic Suspension when their cumulative GPA remains below a 2.0 for a fourth consecutive term.
 Students will be prohibited from enrolling in courses the semester following the suspension status.

 Academic Dismissal: A student will no longer be allowed to attend SCC unless they are academically reinstated by the Director of Academic Advising.
 Students must wait a minimum of one semester to appeal this status (summer semester excluded).
 For a detailed list of procedures to apply for academic reinstatement, contact the office of the vice president for academic and student affairs at 636-922-8358.

 What If I Get Suspended?